2019’s Best Brands & Series for Work Boots [with shock-verdicts]

 - But their Ironbridge is still one of the most trusted and valued boots.

-- Unauthorized sellers may fail to fulfill your warranty.
+- Unauthorized sellers may not fulfill your warranty.

-- They may also tend to charge a higher or in some cases, lower price.
+- They may also charge a higher or in some cases, lower price.

 - On the other hand, official sellers on Amazon sometimes mess things up while representing their products!

-- And official sites tend to charge more than Amazon for their own products.
+- And official sites tend to charge more for their own products than Amazon does.